quattor/quattor.github.com/_aquilon/00-install.md

 To determine if a database upgrade is needed, go to directory `/opt/aquilon/upgrades` and look for directory names matching a version greater than the one that was previously installed.
 If such directories exist, you need to execute the SQL scripts (and sometimes Python scripts) they contain in sequence.
+You need to use the script variant appropriate to your database back-end (Oracle and PostgreSQL supported).
+There is also a `.backout` script to revert the change if necessary.
 Look at the `README` for more details.

-{% comment %}
-FIXME: remove this note once the problem has been fixed
-{% endcomment %}
-*Note: up to version 1.12.58, the SQL script is only for Oracle and may require some tweaking for SQLite and Postgres.
+*Note: up to version 1.12.58, there is no `backout` script and the SQL scripts are only for Oracle and may require some tweaking for SQLite and
+Postgres.
 In particular, SQLite has a very limited support for `ALTER TABLE` and doesn't support in particular `ATLER TABLE table MODIFY` statement used to define a constraint.
 This produces an error that can be ignored.*